Vector processor: Difference between SIMD and vector processors

+Vector chaining

-Additionally, vector processors can be more resource-efficient (use slower hardware, saving power, but still achieving throughput) and have less latency than SIMD, through vector chaining.
+Vector processors can be more resource-efficient by using slower hardware and saving power, but still achieving throughput and having less latency than SIMD, through vector chaining.

 Consider both a SIMD processor and a vector processor working on 4 64-bit elements, doing a LOAD, ADD, MULTIPLY and STORE sequence.
 If the SIMD width is 4, then the SIMD processor must LOAD four elements entirely before it can move on to the ADDs, must complete all the ADDs before it can move on to the MULTIPLYs, and likewise must complete all of the MULTIPLYs before it can start the STOREs.
 This is by definition and by design.

 Having to perform 4-wide simultaneous 64-bit LOADs and 64-bit STOREs is very costly in hardware (256 bit data paths to memory).
 Having 4x 64-bit ALUs, especially MULTIPLY, likewise.
 To avoid these high costs, a SIMD processor would have to have 1-wide 64-bit LOAD, 1-wide 64-bit STORE, and only 2-wide 64-bit ALUs.
 As shown in the diagram, which assumes a multi-issue execution model, the consequences are that the operations now take longer to complete.
 If multi-issue is not possible, then the operations take even longer because the LD may not be issued (started) at the same time as the first ADDs, and so on.
 If there are only 4-wide 64-bit SIMD ALUs, the completion time is even worse: only when all four LOADs have completed may the SIMD operations start, and only when all ALU operations have completed may the STOREs begin.

-A vector processor by contrast, even if it is single-issue and uses no SIMD ALUs, only having 1-wide 64-bit LOAD, 1-wide 64-bit STORE (and, as in the Cray-1, the ability to run MULTIPLY simultaneously with ADD), may complete the four operations faster than a SIMD processor with 1-wide LOAD, 1-wide STORE, and 2-wide SIMD.
-This more efficient resource utilisation, due to vector chaining, is a key advantage and difference compared to SIMD.
-SIMD by design and definition cannot perform chaining except to the entire group of results.
+A vector processor, by contrast, even if it is single-issue and uses no SIMD ALUs, only having 1-wide 64-bit LOAD, 1-wide 64-bit STORE (and, as in the Cray-1, the ability to run MULTIPLY simultaneously with ADD), may complete the four operations faster than a SIMD processor with 1-wide LOAD, 1-wide STORE, and 2-wide SIMD.
+This more efficient resource utilization, due to vector chaining, is a key advantage and difference compared to SIMD.
+SIMD, by design and definition, cannot perform chaining except to the entire group of results.